NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/biodiversity/beetle-forecasting/rfigs/plot targets-1.png" alt="Figure: Beetle targets data at OSBS"  />
 <p class="caption">Figure: Beetle targets data at OSBS</p>
 </div>
 Note that target data are available through 2022.
 As of the writing of this document, some provisional 2023 data may be available.
 The beetle data are consistently on a 2-year release lag instead of the usual 1-year release tag for other products, so the 2025 release will include all of the 2022 data but not all of 2023.
-The full 2023 NEON Ground Beetle dataset will be QCed through 2024 and published as a release with a DOI in January 2025 pending there are no data collection and data processing setbacks.
+The full 2022 NEON Ground Beetle data set will be QC'd in 2024 and published as a release with a DOI in January 2025 pending there are no data collection and data processing setbacks.

 ### Create the training dataset